yuxin-d/yuxin-d.github.io/_posts/2021-12-24-course-selection-search-engine.markdown

 title:  Course Selection Search Engine
 date:   2021-12-24 15:01:35 +0300
 image:  02.jpg
-tags:   Full-stack, JavaScript, CSS, Node.js
+tags:   Full-stack JavaScript CSS Node.js
 ---
 *This is a full stack development project, designed for UBC student to do course and professor search* It will benefit student to do course selection.